mkutr/recipe-generation/README.md

 ```

 Below is the [sample codes](demo/dcgan_generate.py) on how to load the trained DCGan model to generate
-3 new pokemon samples from each text description of a pokemon:
+3 new food-photo samples from each text description of a pokemon:

 ```python
 import os